Shibiko-AI/.github/profile/README.md

 - Choose LoRAs ✔️
 - Social media elements such as followers, likes, and profile pages. ✔️
 - Paid membership tiers 🔨

+## Changelog

+### 6-18-2023
+- users can now like photos

+### 6-21-2023
+- users can now pin their created images which will be displayed first in their profile

+### 6-22-2023
+- users can now update their bio and username in the profile page
+- NSFW generated images now get blurred after creation or when visited (which can get unblurred by clicking on the eye button)

+### 6-23-2023
+- users can now follow and unfollow other users, and check who they followed in their profile page.
+- users can check posts made by who they follow in the home page.
+- users can view posts that a user/themselves liked in that users profile page.

+### 6-24-2023
+- users can now choose which LoRAs to use (weight and order as well) before generating an image

+### 6-25-2023
+- users can now view and update their socials in the profile page, and click on the links